Columbia University Center for Psychoanalytic Training and Research

 What is TFP?

 TFP builds on a psychodynamic object relations model of psychological functioning.
 The treatment focuses on internalized images of self and other that organize the patient’s interpersonal experience.
-The exaggerated, distorted, and unrealistic internal images of self and other characteristic of severe personality disorders are associated with problems in mood regulation, self-esteem, and interpersonal relationships.
-The aim of the treatment is to modify these internalized relationship patterns by exploring them as they are activated in the therapeutic relationship and in the patient’s interpersonal life.
-The ultimate aim is to create more stable, realistic and better-integrated experiences of self and other, leading to improved interpersonal functioning and adaptation to life.
+The exaggerated, distorted, and unrealistic internal images of self and other that characterize severe personality disorders are associated with problems in mood regulation, self-esteem, and interpersonal relationships.
+The treatment aims to modify these internalized relationship patterns by exploring them as they are activated in the therapeutic relationship and in the patient’s interpersonal life.
+The ultimate aim is to help the patient develop more stable, realistic, and better-integrated experiences of self and other, leading to improved interpersonal functioning and adaptation to life.

 The Course

-This course will begin with review of the principles and techniques of TFP.
-It will then move on to case material.
-The instructors will provide the initial case material, including videos of sessions that illustrate management of typical situations.
-After this introductory phase, the course will shift to primarily discussion and supervision of participants’ cases.
-After completing this course participants should have acquired the fund of knowledge and clinical skills to be a competent TFP therapist.
-Participants will receive a certificate from the Columbia University Center for Psychoanalytic Training and Research for the year-long course.
+This course begins with a review of the principles and techniques of TFP.
+It then moves on to case material.
+Instructors provide the initial case material, including videos of sessions that illustrate management of common clinical situations.
+After this introductory phase, the course shifts to focus on discussion and supervision of participants’ cases.
+Students may participate for one or two years.
+After completing the two-year course, participants should have acquired the fund of knowledge and clinical skills to be a competent TFP therapist.
+Participants will receive a certificate from the Columbia University Center for Psychoanalytic Training and Research.

 Application

-The training will be open to licensed Psychiatrists, PhDs and PsyDs.
+The training will be open to licensed Psychiatrists, PhDs, PsyDs, and Licensed Clinical Social Workers (LCSW).

 The Columbia University Center for Psychoanalytic Training and Research